眾生無邊誓願度

 Explanation of the Mahayana Manifestation of Consciousness Sutra

-Bhadrapāla addressed the Buddha, saying: "World-Honored One, sentient beings, though aware of the existence of consciousness, are like a treasure locked within a box—it remains unmanifested and unknown.
+Original Text: Venerable Protector addressed the Buddha, saying: "World-Honored One, although sentient beings know that consciousness exists, it is like a treasure locked in a box—unrevealed and unknown.
 World-Honored One, what is the form of this consciousness?
 Why is it called consciousness?
-When sentient beings die, their limbs thrash chaotically, their eyes change in appearance, and they lose self-control.
-Their faculties perish, the elements become disordered, and consciousness departs from the body.
-To where does it go?
-What is its inherent nature?
+When sentient beings die, their limbs thrash uncontrollably, their eyes change in appearance, and they lose autonomy.
+Their sense faculties perish, the fundamental elements disintegrate, and consciousness departs from the body.
+Where does it go?
+What is its intrinsic nature?
 What form does it take?
-How does it abandon this body to receive another?"
+How does it abandon this body and take on another?"

-"The eyes change in appearance and lose self-control" refers to the eyes becoming clouded because the eye-consciousness is gradually withdrawing from the body.
-At this time, the Ālayavijñāna and the mental faculty (manas) are also about to depart successively.
-The dying person wishes to see their family and loved ones but can no longer see them.
-The eye-consciousness ceases to function beyond their control, yet the conscious mind (mano-vijñāna) has not vanished; awareness remains.
-At this point, vision becomes increasingly blurred until finally, sight is completely lost.
-The ears also cease to hear sounds.
-These functions gradually extinguish.
-The dying person knows death is approaching yet is utterly powerless to prevent it.
+"Their eyes change in appearance, and they lose autonomy"—the eyes become turbid because the visual consciousness is gradually fading from the body.
+At this time, the storehouse consciousness (Ālayavijñāna) and the mental faculty (manas) are also about to depart one after another.
+The dying person wishes to see their family and loved ones but can no longer see them; visual consciousness vanishes beyond their control.
+However, their mental consciousness (manovijñāna) has not yet disappeared—they still possess awareness.
+At this point, their vision begins to blur until they can see nothing at all; their ears can no longer hear sounds.
+These functions gradually cease.
+They know they are dying yet have absolutely no control over it.

-The mental faculty (manas), which was previously capable of exercising control, why can it no longer do so now?
-The manas was always asserting "I want this," "I don't want that," seeking to govern this and control that.
-But at this moment, it is helpless.
-This is called being swept along by karma.
-When the karma for death manifests, the manas is fundamentally powerless.
+Their mental faculty, which was once capable of volition, why can it no longer exert control now?
+The mental faculty always insisted, "I want this, I don’t want that," seeking to dominate and control.
+But at this moment, it is powerless.
+This is called being swept along by karmic currents.
+When the karmic conditions for death arise, the mental faculty is utterly incapable of control.
 What, then, is in control?
-In reality, it is still the force of karma.
-And where does this karma come from?
-It arises from the karmic seeds stored within the Ālayavijñāna, accumulated from the actions performed by the five aggregates (skandhas), which are then projected and manifest.
-That is to say, ultimately, it is the Ālayavijñāna that is truly in control.
-Based on the karmic seeds, it generates the corresponding five aggregates.
-Thus, sentient beings possess the five aggregates they have, making the Ālayavijñāna the true master.
+Ultimately, it is karmic force.
+Where does this karma come from?
+It arises from the karmic seeds stored in the storehouse consciousness, accumulated through the actions of the five aggregates (skandhas), which then manifest.
+In other words, the true master is ultimately the storehouse consciousness.
+Based on the karmic seeds, it generates the corresponding five aggregates; thus, sentient beings have whatever five aggregates arise from it.
+Therefore, it is the true master.

-"The faculties perish, the elements become disordered."
+"Their sense faculties perish, the fundamental elements disintegrate."
 After the physical body dies, the eye faculty ceases to function.
-The Ālayavijñāna can no longer manifest visual objects (rūpa) through the eye faculty, and the internal visual objects also vanish.
-Consequently, eye-consciousness can no longer arise, for consciousness arises from the contact between faculty and object.
-The gross physical sense organ (gross sense faculty) fails, and the subtle sense faculty at the back of the head also fails.
-Can external visual objects still enter?
-They cannot, because the faculty can no longer perform its conductive function.
+The storehouse consciousness can no longer transform external form into internal form-objects through the eye faculty; at this point, internal form-objects also vanish.
+Visual consciousness can no longer arise, for consciousness arises from the contact between faculty and object.
+The material sense faculties (gross sense organs) fail, and the immaterial sense faculties (subtle sense organs) in the brain also fail.
+Can external form-objects still enter?
+They cannot, because the faculties can no longer transmit them.

-Without internal visual objects, there is no eye-consciousness, so the person cannot see people.
-The same applies to the ear faculty: it too deteriorates.
-Though the shape of the ear remains, the conductive nerves are no longer functional; sound cannot be transmitted inward.
-When the ear faculty fails, the sound objects also disappear, as sound can no longer be conveyed to the subtle sense faculty to manifest internal sound objects.
-Thus, ear-consciousness gradually fades.
-The sounds heard become increasingly faint until finally, nothing is heard.
-The nose faculty also loses its conductive function; olfactory objects cannot be conveyed, and nose-consciousness gradually vanishes.
-The same principle applies to tongue-consciousness.
-Gradually, the body faculty also ceases to function.
-The eighth consciousness (Ālayavijñāna) no longer conveys tactile objects.
-Without tactile objects, body-consciousness gradually ceases to function, and the entire body slowly loses all sensation.
+Without internal form-objects, there is no visual consciousness, so the dying person cannot see people.
+The ear faculty follows the same principle: it too deteriorates.
+Though the shape of the ear remains, the nerves responsible for transmission cease to function; sound cannot enter.
+As the ear faculty fails, sound-objects vanish; sounds can no longer be transmitted to the immaterial sense faculty to manifest as internal sound-objects.
+Auditory consciousness gradually fades.
+The sounds they hear grow fainter and fainter until they hear nothing at all.
+The nose faculty also loses its ability to transmit; scent-objects cannot be conveyed, so olfactory consciousness gradually disappears.
+The same applies to gustatory consciousness.
+Gradually, the body faculty also ceases to function; the eighth consciousness (storehouse consciousness) no longer transmits touch-objects.
+Without touch-objects, bodily consciousness gradually becomes inactive, and the entire body slowly loses all sensation.

-What is the state of the manas at this time?
-The manas is also helpless now.
-It is clearly aware that this body is no longer usable, yet it still clings on because the conscious mind (mano-vijñāna) has not yet extinguished.
-When the conscious mind finally extinguishes, the manas perceives no hope whatsoever and withdraws from the body.
-The Ālayavijñāna then follows suit and departs, no longer able to sustain the physical body alone.
-The Ālayavijñāna is the last to leave.
-Actually, it is not the last to leave; it departs simultaneously with the manas.
-If the manas were absent, the Ālayavijñāna would instantly be unable to sustain the body and could not remain within it.
-If the Ālayavijñāna were to leave first, the manas would also cease to exist and must perish.
-The Ālayavijñāna cannot leave first, nor can it leave last; it must depart simultaneously with the manas.
+What is the state of the mental faculty at this time?
+The mental faculty is also powerless.
+It is fully aware that this body can no longer be used, yet it still clings on because mental consciousness has not yet ceased.
+When mental consciousness finally ceases, the mental faculty, seeing no hope left, withdraws from the body.
+The storehouse consciousness then follows and departs, unable to sustain the physical body alone.
+The storehouse consciousness is the last to leave—or rather, it departs simultaneously with the mental faculty.
+If the mental faculty is absent, the storehouse consciousness immediately cannot sustain the body and cannot remain within it.
+If the storehouse consciousness departs first, the mental faculty cannot persist and must cease.
+Thus, the storehouse consciousness cannot leave first nor last; it must depart simultaneously with the mental faculty.

 ——Master Sheng-Ru's Teachings